Major Cineplex: Paragon Cineplex

 Opened in early 2006, Paragon Cineplex is on the fifth floor of the Siam Paragon shopping mall.
-With 16 screens and 5,000 seats, it is Thailand's largest movie theater location.
-It includes the 1,200-seat Siam Pavalai Royal Grand Theatre as well as some smaller Honda Ultimate Screens with reclining seats.
+With 13 screens and 4,186 seats, it is Thailand's former largest movie theater location until 2025.
+It includes the 1,200-seat Siam Pavalai Royal Grand Theatre.
 There is also the Enigma, a members-only cinema and the Thailand's second ScreenX theatre.
-It was firstly located at the Quartier CineArt.
+It was firstly located at the Quartier CineArt. and the 4DX theatre.

 IMAX

 Thailand's second IMAX cinema is part of the Paragon Cineplex at Siam Paragon.
 It was firstly located at the Major Cineplex Ratchayothin.

-In 2024, Major Cineplex Group has 9 IMAX Theatres around Thailand.
-The locations with IMAX with Laser theatre are Paragon Cineplex at Siam Paragon, ICON Cineconic at Iconsiam, Quartier CineArt The EmQuartier Bangkok, Esplanade Cineplex Ngamwongwan-Khaerai, Bangkapi Cineplex at M Lifestore Bangkapi, Major Cineplex Ratchayothin, Major Cineplex CentralFestival Chiangmai, and Mega Cineplex at Central Mega Bangna which is the only IMAX with Laser theater that does not feature IMAX nXos 12.1 channel sound system.
-Finally, the IMAX digital theatre is Westgate Cineplex CentralPlaza WestGate which will upgrade to IMAX with Laser projection system in 2025.
+In 2025, Major Cineplex Group has 10 IMAX Theatres around Thailand.
+The locations with IMAX with Laser theatre are Paragon Cineplex at Siam Paragon, ICON Cineconic at Iconsiam Bangkok, Quartier CineArt The EmQuartier Bangkok, Esplanade Cineplex Ngamwongwan-Khaerai, Bangkapi Cineplex at M Lifestore Bangkapi, Major Cineplex Ratchayothin, Major Cineplex CentralFestival Chiangmai, Westgate Cineplex at Central WestGate, Major Central Pinklao at Central Pinklao and Mega Cineplex at Central Mega Bangna which is the only IMAX with Laser theater that does not feature IMAX nXos 12.1 channel sound system.

 Major Cineplex also operates IMAX Theater in Cambodia, it is a part of the Major Cineplex by SMART at AEON Mall Sen Sok.

 In 2023, Major Cineplex and IMAX Corporation announced they would be opening 10 new IMAX with Laser locations around Thailand and Cambodia.
 This would be the biggest investment in IMAX system within Southeast Asia.
 The 10 locations include 5 upgrade locations that will transform IMAX Digital 2K Xenon projectors to laser projector.
-They will start with Major Cineplex Ratchayothin, and Quartier CineArt in 2023, Major Cineplex CentralFestival Chiangmai, and Westgate Cineplex in 2024, and finally, the Major Cineplex by SMART AEON Mall Sen Sok in 2025.
+They will start with Major Cineplex Ratchayothin and Quartier CineArt in 2023, Major Cineplex CentralFestival Chiangmai in 2024 and finally, the Westgate Cineplex and Major Cineplex by SMART AEON Mall Sen Sok in 2025.
 A further 5 new installations will start with Esplanade Cineplex Ngamwongwan-Khae Rai in 2023, Bangkapi Cineplex at M Lifestore Bangkapi in 2024, Major Central Pinklao at Central Pinklao in 2025, and 2 more location which will be revealed within 2026 that will focus on prime and strategic locations.

 Esplanade Cineplex

 Opened in late 2006, Esplanade Cineplex is a forth installment of Major Cineplex specialty chain.
 It's located on the fifth floor of Central Esplanade Ratchada shopping mall in Dindeang district.
-With 12 screens, including 2 Cinema Galleries for showing the Experimental film, BSC Diamond Screens with reclining seats and Dolby Atmos cinema.
+With 12 screens, including 2 Cinema Galleries for showing the Experimental film, VIP Cinema screens with reclining seats and Southeast Asia first Dolby Vision+Atmos cinema.

 However, Major Cineplex has opened a second branch of Esplanade with brand using from Central Pattana in Nonthaburi Province called Esplanade Cineplex Ngamwongwan-Khaerai, and serve Thailand's biggest and largest digital laser cinema theater "GLS: Giant Laser Screen" which the theater was converted to sixth branch of IMAX with Laser in November 2023.
 This branch also provide a same functional of Esplanade Ratchada except Dolby Atmos, and RealD 3D cinema system.